 Ms. then sought to hire a private attorney to represent her in reopening her case, but she could not afford the attorney's fee.
 Id. at ¶ 25.
 Still wanting to find a way to fight her case, Ms. sought help in an online community for asylum seekers.
 Id. at ¶ 26.
-Through the online community, Ms. became aware of the Asylum Seeker Advocacy Project ("ASAP"), and was put into contact with an ASAP staff attorney.
+Through the online community, Ms. became aware of the Asylum Seeker Advocacy Project at the Urban Justice Center ("ASAP"), and was put into contact with an ASAP staff attorney.
 Id.
-In January of 2018, ASAP informed Ms. that the organization would represent her in a motion to reopen her case.
+In of 2018, ASAP informed Ms. that the organization would represent her in a motion to reopen her case.
 Id.